Alexei Maxim Russell: Style

 CM magazine described Trueman Bradley as "Somewhat reminiscent of the bold private detective genre of Hammett's The Maltese Falcon, along with a nod to Haddon's central character in The Curious Incident of the Dog in the Night-Time, the book also has its own unique style ...".
 According to BFK Books: "Russell's writing style is pleasant and easy, reminiscent of the simplicity and innocence of Alexander McCall Smith."

 Alexei describes his methods as "ridiculously protagonist based".
 As he describes it: "the character takes over, at some point, and I find myself dictating what I see, rather than writing it.
 Protagonists do come to life, in this way, for some authors.
 It may sound metaphysical to some, but this is what makes believable, living characters."

 Following

 Alexei's work has gained a cult following in advocacy and educational circles.
 His first novel, Trueman Bradley – Aspie Detective was added to the book lesson plan for grade 6 students, by the Cromwell Center for Disabilities Awareness, of Portland, Maine, in 2015.
 And was officially adopted, in that same year, by Ireland's Department of Justice and Equality, as official teaching material for their "Someone Like Me" program, for primary schools—designed to encourage understanding of disabilities in their students and encourage and instil the "celebration of difference" in children.

-Politics

-Alexei has announced his intention to run for political office in the next Canadian federal election.